 All versions of the Mazda 6 come with manual transmission as standard, and all but one petrol variant have the option of automatic transmission.

 Executive saloon drivers expect a decent level of kit in their cars, and the Mazda 6 specs are more than satisfactory in every model.
 The entry-level SE trim comes with air conditioning as standard and a 7.0-inch touchscreen infotainment system that provides access to the DAB radio and Bluetooth functionality.
 Cruise control is also standard, making longer distance drives more relaxing.
 Higher trim levels include satellite navigation, parking sensors and privacy glass.

 The VW Passat specs are fairly similar, with entry-level models boasting a 6.5-inch touchscreen infotainment system, air conditioning and Bluetooth connectivity.
 There’s also an eight-speaker sound system compared to the Mazda’s four-speaker offering.
 As with the Mazda 6, it’s necessary to step up a trim on the Passat to benefit from satellite navigation and parking sensors.
 Cruise control is also only available as standard on higher spec models.

 It’s a reasonably close call between the two, but in terms of style and reliability, the Mazda 6 holds the trump card.
 It’s more modern exterior and plush, well-built cabin provide a premium feel, while the level of technology is very good.
 If it’s versatility you want, however, the VW Passat is the vehicle to opt for.
 With a more extensive engine range and better overall interior space, it has the edge when it comes to practicality.

 Explore the Mazda 6 and Volkswagen Passat in more detail at your local Carwise dealership.
-Our locations in Harlow, Maidstone and Dunstable have a range of used executive saloons on offer and we’ll be happy to take you out for a test drive.
+Our locations in Harlow and Maidstone have a range of used executive saloons on offer and we’ll be happy to take you out for a test drive.